mpcooper23/bootcamp-tutoring/week-1/day-2/loops/README.md

 The first thing you will probably notice is that the nested for loop has a different countinv variable declared - `j`.
 This is because creating the same variable as the outer for loop will cause a lot of problems.

 Again though, you can see the pattern.
 Our first for loop gives us the ability to access each index of the `users` array.
-Each iteration of that loop, we are then iterating through the current user's `purchases` property and loggin each purchase the console.
+Each iteration of that loop, we are then iterating through the current user's `purchases` property and logging each purchase to the console.
 This is another example where creating a variable can make your life easier.

 ```javascript
 const allPurchases = [];